Kickboxing Academy: Plot

 Brothers Brian and Chet set out in Chet's red convertible to drop Brian off at Kickboxing Academy, a Dojo run by the kind and caring instructor June.
 Across the street from Kickboxing Academy is the brutal Fatal Combat dojo, run by the ruthless and psychotic instructor Tarbeck.

 At a party, Kickboxing Academy students Cindy and Melinda are propositioned by three students from Fatal Combat.
 They refuse the advances of the Fatal Combat students.
 Treck and Soupy, also in attendance at the party, leave.
 On their way home Treck and Soupy are attacked by the Fatal Combat students, but are defended by a mysterious, long haired figure.

 Chet leaves the garage he works at in his red convertible to go pick up Cindy, his girlfriend.
 They stop at a gas station, where the attendant is the mysterious, long haired figure.
 He is revealed to be Danny, a former Kickboxing Academy student who was the best, but has since quit competition kickboxing.

 Treck and Soupy decide to sign up for classes at Kickboxing Academy.
 On their way in, they are spotted from across the street by Tarbeck, who sends two Fatal Combat students to assault the boys.
 They begin bullying Treck and Soupy, but are stopped by June, who defeats the students and welcomes Treck and Soupy to the dojo.

-Shortly after, Tarbeck shows up to Kickboxing Academy with Maddox, a wealthy banker who owns the company that owns the building Kicboxing Academy leases.
+Shortly after, Tarbeck shows up to Kickboxing Academy with Maddox, a wealthy banker who owns the company that owns the building Kickboxing Academy leases.
 He informs June that her lease will not be renewed so that Tarbeck can expand his dojo.
 After a brief conversation, he relents, and informs both instructors that the lease dispute will be settled at the upcoming kickboxing tournament.

 Cindy wanders along the beach and finds Danny, whose abusive, alcoholic father has thrown him out.
 They talk, and he reveals that his desire to no longer fight comes from nearly killing an opponent in a previous tournament.
 The two share a kiss.
 Meanwhile, June is on a date with Carl, a lawyer.
 On their way out of the restaurant, ninjas attempt to assassinate them with Shurikens and Katanas, but June disarms one of the ninjas and fights them off with help from Carl.
 The two then continue their date.